 Mr Henderson was badly injured and Elgin-born Knox spent almost four months in hospital receiving treatment.

 Appearing at Dingwall Sheriff Court, she was fined £500 and banned from driving for two years.

 The Inverness district procurator fiscal will also have to re-sit her driving test.

-Within days of being charged, Knox instructed her solicitor, Neil Wilson, to plead guilty.'No recollection'
+Within days of being charged, Knox instructed her solicitor, Neil Wilson, to plead guilty.